rosado-io/docs/deploy-on-your-cloud/overview/authgear.yaml.md

       # Define the type of login ID.
       # Valid values are "email" "phone" "username" and "raw"
       type: email
-      # How many login ID the user can have.
-      # Default is 1.
-      max_amount: 1
       # How long login ID can be
       # Default is 40.
       max_length: 40